• Skip to main content

 Before we get to the step by step directions, a few notes about the ingredients:

-Herbs: the recipe calls for fresh, flat leaf parsley in the herb butter sauce.
-Substitute fresh chives or basil.
+Herbs: Flat leaf parsley in the butter sauce.
+Fresh chives or basil also work.

 Full ingredient list and measurements included in the printable recipe card below.